Merton Park: Geography

 Several of these are named after former Prime Ministers.

 Transport

-Merton Park is relatively rich in public transport, being served by National Rail, London Underground, and London Trams.
+Merton Park is relatively rich in public transport, being served by National Rail, London Underground and London Trams.

-The area is served by Wimbledon railway station with access to the District Line, South Western Railway, Thameslink and Southern Services, Wimbledon Chase Railway Station, (located just outside the area), and South Merton Railway Station, both providing a 2 t.p.h.
-Thameslink service towards Central London or Sutton.
-Wimbledon station provides access to London Waterloo and the District line.
+South Merton and Wimbledon Chase railway stations provide a 2 tph service towards Wimbledon and central London on the Thameslink Sutton Loop Line.
+From Wimbledon there are also frequent South Western Railway services towards Clapham Junction and London Waterloo as well as London Underground services on the District line.

-Morden tube station provides access to the Northern Line.
+The tube station in Morden is the southern terminus of the Northern line.

-The London Trams also serve the area from Merton Park tram stop.
+London Trams also serve the area from Merton Park tram stop, which provides services towards Wimbledon and Croydon.
 The tram stop occupies part of the former Merton Park railway station, which closed in 1997.

 Landmarks

 The area is centred on the historic parish church, St Mary's.
 The church was founded in the 12th century by the Augustinian order of the nearby Merton Priory of which only the Western Gate remains.
 John Innes is buried in the churchyard.

 The northern section of Merton Park each side of Kingston Road (A238) and Below Dorset Road to the B286 are now conservation areas.